redjules/202210-W1-ana-pedra/README.md

 -Pull Request (PR) to merge with branch main.

--Linking and deploying pre-course exercises with Netlify.
+-Linking and deploying pre-course exercises with Netlify: https://prismatic-platypus-70df04.netlify.app/